 Prior to joining the Digital Society Institute, Henning Lahmann worked as a senior policy advisor at the Berlin-based think tank iRights.Lab, where he remains a non-resident fellow.
 He also held research fellow positions at the Walther Schücking Institute for International Law at the University of Kiel, at the University of Potsdam, and at the Collaborative Research Center 'Governance in Areas of Limited Statehood' (SFB 700) at the Free University of Berlin.

-Since 2014, he has been the German correspondent for Freedom House's annual "Freedom on the Net" report.
+From 2014 to 2018, he was the German correspondent for Freedom House's annual "Freedom on the Net" report.